MelonKony/millmint/content/utopia/society/state/finance.md

 The *Government/Commonwealth Kroner* (also the *Atlantic Kroner* or *Crown*) is a twin currency used primarily by the state to insure financial instruments like bonds as well as for converting and placing foreign investments and currency.
 The Government Crown operates on a floating exchange rate as a fiat currency tradeable in the [VKIM](#international-markets) and a means for overseas actions in the Vekllei economy.

 The ✾AK is not minted as it does not resemble a conventional currency, and exists only in bonds, state certificates, and as a metric for some commodity money.
+It has a strong reputation as a hard currency because of the ✾AK's relative security and reliability, backed by powerful domestic institutions.

 #### White Bonds